tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/crd.md

     kubectl explain foo.spec
 ```

-After the CustomResourceDefinition object has been created, you can create custom objects.
+After the CustomResourceDefinition object has been created, you can create custom resources.
 ```editor:append-lines-to-file
 file: ~/my-first-foo.yaml
 description: First custom resource